Prat00709/Hackathon1/README.md

 Why it matters:

-Early and accurate detection of PCOS is critical for effective treatment and management.
+Early and accurate diagnosis of PCOS is critical for mitigating long-term health risks in women.
+This platform helps practitioners and researchers assess classification models using real-world medical data, promoting transparency, reproducibility, and optimization in diagnostic modeling.
 By evaluating various machine learning models and allowing for real-time tuning and visualization, this project helps:

 Identify the most suitable classification algorithm for diagnosing PCOS.